 The final part of your paint splat angel craft is of course it’s face.

-From some skin coloured card cut a circle (younger kids will need a hand with this or you may wish to do it for them) and then draw on hair, eyes a nose and a mouth.
+From some coloured card cut a circle (younger kids will need a hand with this or you may wish to do it for them) and then draw on hair, eyes a nose and a mouth.
 Glue this onto your angel and your craft is complete!

 Ways to adapt this craft